alirezakasaee/A.M.K/README.md

 <!--9 1w 750MHz GaN amplifier*************************************************** -->
   <tr>
     <td><img src="./imgs/HPA750MHz.JPG"  width="95%"/></td>
-    <td> <b> 1 kW GaN Solid-State RF Power Amplifier at 750MHz </b> <br> <br> <p align="justify"> Six 200-watt GaN solid-state amplifiers are combined using a 1:6:1 high-power combiner/splitter to generate a total output power of 1 kilowatt, as discussed in the previous column.
+    <td> <b> 1 kW GaN Solid-State RF Power Amplifier at 750MHz </b> <br> <br> <p align="justify"> Six 200-watt GaN solid-state amplifiers are combined using a 1:6:1 high-power combiner/splitter to generate a total output power of more than 1 kilowatt, as discussed in the previous column.
 A low-loss combiner/splitter is designed and utilized for this purpose.
 The high-power amplifiers are expected to exhibit a power efficiency of over 80%.
 To achieve a compact size and due to the high efficiency performance of the power amplifier, a small heatsink is selected for the high-power amplifier.
 Although this heatsink can only dissipate up to 100 watts of power, it is equipped with water tubes to enable the dissipation of higher power up to 250 watts in continuous wave (CW) operation. </p> </td>
   </tr>
 <!-- ************************************************************* -->
 <!--10 500W 3GHz*************************************************** -->